Xiaobin-Rong/lite-rtse/README.md

 * A novel spectrum compensation mechanism for both magnitude and phase.

 ## Issues
-There are several issues as follows:
+Upon reviewing the paper, we have several issues as follows:
 * Does the Conv-Block in Fig. 1 correspond to the multi-scale block mentioned in the paper?
 * Is there only one activation function and no batch normalization (BN) applied in the network, as implied by Fig. 1, which is unusual for DNN design?
 * How can the outputs from multi-order block $\tilde{Z}$ be concatenated with $|Y|$ and $|\hat{S_1|}$, considering $\tilde{Z}$ has 64 channels while both $|Y|$ and $|\hat{S_1|}$ have only one channel?